US-China talks break up after US raises tariffs

 “A real enforcement mechanism is critical,” the American Chamber of Commerce in Shanghai said in a statement.

-McDonald reported from Beijing.
-AP videojournalist Dake Kang and Alexandra Olson in New York contributed to this report.
+AP Business Writer Joe McDonald and AP videojournalist Dake Kang in Beijing and Alexandra Olson in New York contributed to this report.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.